NYC CRIT CLUB SPRING 2018

 Take your work and art career to the next level.
 Apply today!

-Apply to NYC Crit Club's NEW SPRING SEMESTER!: (If accepted each class is just $20 per regular class)
+Apply to NYC Crit Club's NEW SUMMER SEMESTER!:

-OR (if you do not have a website): 5 jpgs of your work (under 1mb each), resume/CV or bio and Artist Statement
+*If you do not have a website: Email us 5-10 jpgs of your work (under 1mb each), resume/CV or bio and Artist Statement

 Those who apply sooner have a better chance of gaining acceptance into the class also!
 Classes may cap depending on enrollment, per week.

-NYC Crit Club is a grad school-style group critique class of serious NY artists aimed at improving the work of every artist in the group.
-Critiques are held at different artist’s studios on a rotating basis as well as at our new base: Agency Gallery.
-Host artists share their work in their studio for a 20-25 minute crit in their studios at the start of class, followed by 3-4 crits of presenters work by the whole group.
+NYC Crit Club is holds grad school-style group critiques, of serious NY artists.
+Our goal is towards improving the work of every artist in the group collectively while building a strong community.
+Critiques are held at different artist’s studios on a rotating basis as well as at Galleries and Art spaces across the city (TBD).
+All artists present on a three week rotation to the whole class.
+Participating artists take turns hosting and share their work in their studios for 25-30 minute crits in their studios at the start of class, followed by 3-4 20 min crits of presenters work by the whole group.
 Assignments to facilitate the development of each artists unique project are given and brought in on a three week rotation that fits each artists schedule.
 Those not presenting are encouraged to bring a question to help with their artistic practice for the faculty or group to answer that day also.
 Guest critics join for critiques in the middle and end of the semester.
 The class culminates with a group show (Space tbd) of the work created in the class*!

 *participation in the group show is contingent on attending at least 11 of the 15 total classes...